Bargs/Notes/books/joyOfClojure/ch8_notes.md

 Chapter 8 Macros
 ============================================

 Macros take advantage of the data-is-code-is-data philosophy.
 Most of their work is done at compile time.
+Macros are expanded to the form that they return at compile time.
+Note that as a result, macros cannot be called with a list of arguments.
+The number of arguments must be known at compile time so that the expansion can be done.

 What are macros good for?
 Some things: transforming one expression into another form (e.g. the `->` macro), combining forms, changing forms, controlling evaluation and resolution of arguments, managing resources, and building functions.